btaba/yarlp/README.md

 ##### TODO:

-- Make an experimentation method
-    - compare performance to other packages for cem/reinforce
-        - add network args to Experiment method
+- Make cem sample n_steps instead of fixed number of sample weights
-        - submit CEM and REINFORCE stuff
+    - submit

-    - add continuous action spaces for CEM/Reinforce
+- add continuous action spaces for CEM/Reinforce, and try different envs
+- Add policy classes continuous gaussian, categorical, and deterministic, random uniform
+    - Make generic q-function and policy models handling all state/action spaces
 - make a method to load model from file with all the args (including models)
-- Add policy classes continuous gaussian, categorical, and deterministic, random uniform
-    - Make generic q-function and policy models handling both continuous/deterministic action/state spaces

 - DQ, DDQ
 - TRPO